2023 OAD Top Restaurants in North America: The Complete Rankings

 Chicago, United States

 EL Ideas operates from a converted warehouse on Chicago's Lower West Side, where Chef Phillip Foss runs a single-seating, BYOB dinner that functions more like an open-kitchen experiment than a conventional restaurant.
 A Michelin star since 2024 and consistent placement on Opinionated About Dining's North America list signal serious cooking beneath the deliberately casual format.
-Guests are encouraged to wander, watch, and engage directly with the kitchen.
+Guests are encouraged to wander, watch, engage directly with the kitchen.

 Los Angeles, United States

 Sushi Takeda operates from a third-floor Japantown address that most visitors walk past without looking up.
-Chef Hide Takeda has earned consecutive Opinionated About Dining North America rankings since 2023 and back-to-back Michelin Plate recognition, placing this counter in the mid-tier of Los Angeles omakase — serious enough to draw comparison with the city's most decorated sushi rooms, accessible enough to still book if you plan a few weeks ahead.
+Chef Hide Takeda has earned consecutive Opinionated About Dining North America rankings since 2023 and back-to-back Michelin Plate recognition, placing this counter in the mid-tier of Los Angeles omakase, serious enough to draw comparison with the city's most decorated sushi rooms, accessible enough to still book if you plan a few weeks ahead.

 Puerto Morelos, Mexico

 Le Chique holds a Michelin star and an AAA 5 Diamond rating in Puerto Morelos, placing it among Mexico's most credentialed contemporary dining rooms outside the capital.
-Chef Jhonatan Gómez Luna's tasting format reframes Mexican ingredients through a technical lens, with a wine program spanning California, France, and domestic Mexican producers across roughly 200 selections.
+Chef Jhonatan Gómez Luna's tasting format reframes Mexican ingredients through a technical lens, with a wine program spanning California, France, domestic Mexican producers across roughly 200 selections.

 New York City, United States